-- 3. Do not ship the power cord, serial cable, or any other accessories. - 4.
-If the original packaging is not available, pack the box moderately tight with packing material (e.g., StyrofoamTM peanuts or bubble wrap), ensuring the instrument is suspended in the packing material. - 5.
+If the original packaging is not available, use a box with at least 4 in of packing material (e.g., StyrofoamTM peanuts or bubble wrap) between the instrument and each wall of the box, ensuring the instrument is suspended in the packing material. - 4.
 On the RMA form, please verify the ship to and bill to information, contact name, and problem description.
-If anything is incorrect, please contact Customer Support. - 6.
-Tape the box in both directions for added support. - 7.
+If anything is incorrect, please contact Customer Support.

+- 5. Tape the box in both directions for added support. - 6.
 Include the RMA number in the attention line on the shipping label.